 Naturally a booming up and coming superpower such as China have multiple choices when it comes to train travel.
 Forget your trailers of safety-lacking carriages swaying heavily over the edges of the tracks.
 The selection of trains are as modern as you’ll find in any other developed nation.

-For the high speed trains they’re categorised as G, D and C trains, G being the fastest and travelling the longest distances with few stops, C being the opposite.
+For the high-speed trains, they’re categorised as G, D and C trains, G being the fastest and travelling the longest distances with few stops, C being the opposite.

 The slower ones become more of a mine-field.
 Starting with Z, T and K. The first of which travels directly, with more stops added as you go down the letters.
-You then have the less spectacularly labelled ordinary trains which will pull up at almost each stop.
-There will also be some special trains such as L, which runs during peak travel seasons, and Y known as the tourism train which runs for the same reason.
+You then have the less spectacularly labelled ordinary trains which will pull up at almost every stop.
+There will also be some special trains such as L, which runs during peak travel seasons, and Y known as the tourist train which runs for the same reason.

 How Much Ground Do They Cover?

 Just to illustrate the magnitude of the coverage of the rail, just the bullet trains connect over 500 Chinese cities across 33 provinces.
 It is in fact the largest high-speed rail worldwide, even boasting the longest high-speed route from Beijing to Hong-Kong.

 The slower trains naturally cover much more ground.
 Specifically between the more rural areas of the country.

 Each type of train will have its own levels of luxury based on a price scale.
 The high-speed trains offer a nice basic 1st, 2nd and even Business class for the rich amongst you.
 Even the lowest 2nd class seats provide an ample amount of leg-room and a surprising amount of comfort.